MatteoRaffaeleDeSilvestri/SmarTraffic/README.md

 ![](resources/map.png "Main road access to Fondi")

 Traffic in town can be more or less heavy depending on the amount and the type of entering and leaving vehicles, and because there are four main ways to enter and leave the town
-(<i>SP99 is a mountain road, generally not very busy</i>), i decided to use four different cameras (one for each road) to keep track of the traffic.
+(<i>without considering SP99 that is a mountain road, generally not very busy</i>), i decided to use four different cameras (one for each road) to keep track of the traffic.

 Making some research about the existing technologies to accomplish this task, i realised that is a very common practice to put the result of detection directly <i>"on top"</i> of the image (or <i>frame</i> in case of video) the detection has been done.

 ![](resources/detection.png "Result of object detection on an image")

-Even if this practice give result that are cool to see in a real case scenario it's useless.
+Even if this practice give result that are cool to see, in a real case scenario it's useless.
 Considering that <i><b>object recognition systems</b></i> works as emulator of human capability to see and identify objects, in a situation where there is someone watching directly at the screen there is no point to have all those colorfull things on the image.
 For a person is just easyer to look directly at the screen and figure out what he is looking at by themself.

-SmarTraffic goal is to create a <i>real-time traffic control system</i> that allow the operator to be more efficient at work instead of just looking straight at the monitor for hours.

-In particular, this project is mean to realise a <b>real-time traffic control system</b> that help operators to control and prevent traffic anomalies such as heavy traffic, accident, etc. by automating all the operations that normally would be performed by a human:
+SmarTraffic goal is to create a <i>real time traffic control system</i> that make operators work more efficient, by helping them to control and prevent traffic anomalies (such as heavy traffic, accident, etc.) by automating all the operations that normally would be performed by a human:

 - Traffic visualization in real time (<i>trough live cameras</i>);
 - Calculate the quantity and direction of vehicles in transit;